Table of Contents

 Formal fallacy: When the relationship between premises and conclusion is not valid or when premises are unsound, Formal fallacies are created.

-Informal Fallacy: Misuse of language and evidence are classified as an Informal fallacy.
+Informal Fallacy: Misuse of language and evidence is classified as an Informal fallacy.